-The group operates in highly competitive well organised markets worldwide with customer focus on price, quality and product availability.
+The company operates in highly competitive well organised markets worldwide with customer focus on price, quality and product availability.
 This results not only in downward pressure on margins but also in increased customer expectations and the risk that we might not meet these.
-In order to mitigate this risk we carry out regular customer satisfaction surveys, maintain close relationships with customers and seek their input to new products.
+In order to mitigate this risk we carry out maintain close relationships with customers and seek their input into new product developments.